muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

 ```

-For to get a root shell with  nmap we gi to the https://gtfobins.github.io/gtfobins/nmap/ and then we use this commands from the site to get a root shell:
+For to get a root shell with  nmap we go to the https://gtfobins.github.io/gtfobins/nmap/ and then we use this commands from the site to get a root shell: